Skip to content

 Linux

-On Unix-like systems, it should be easy to compile Stockfish directly from the source code with the included Makefile in the folder src
+On Unix-like systems, it should be easy to compile Stockfish directly from the source code with the included Makefile in the folder src.

-to see a list of make targets with corresponding descriptions.
+In general it is recommended to run make help to see a list of make targets with corresponding descriptions.

 cd src